jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

-This document also includes a "Deployment Considerations" section detailing experience gained with practical deployment of CAA enforcement amount CAs in the WebPKI.
+This document also includes a "Deployment Considerations" section detailing experience gained with practical deployment of CAA enforcement among CAs in the WebPKI.

 This document clarifies the ABNF grammar for issue and issuewild tags and resolves some inconsistencies with the document text.
 In particular,